TimeTravelersHackedMe/Ultrasound.IO/README.md

 1. Enter sudo yum install -y apache2 git php5 && cd /var/www && git clone THISREPO . in the terminal
 2. Open the browser and go to http://localhost

+#### Mac

+1. Anyone know how to download and launch a PHP web server on a Mac?
+2. Let me know.
 ## Issues
 + Connectivity to the oscilloscope is established using AJAX calls in Javascript - older versions of the TDS3000 that do not add "Allow Cross Origin: *" into their HTTP header will not be able to connect to the website unless the web browser is run with security features off
 + Tektronix options are not complete (right now it is hard coded to take a 100,000 point spectral envelope)